 Seasonal depression is a mood disorder that happens every year at the same time.
 A rare form of seasonal depression, known as "summer depression," begins in late spring or early summer and ends in fall.
 In general, though, seasonal affective disorder starts in fall or winter and ends in spring or early summer.

 While we don't know the exact causes of SAD, some scientists think that certain hormones made deep in the brain trigger attitude-related changes at certain times of year.
 Experts believe that SAD may be related to these hormonal changes.
 One theory is that less sunlight during fall and winter leads to the brain making less serotonin, a chemical linked to brain pathways that regulate mood.
-When nerve cell pathways in the brain that regulate mood don't function normally, the result can be feelings of depression, along with symptoms of fatigue and weight gain.
+When nerve cell pathways in the brain that regulate mood don't work the way they should, the result can be feelings of depression, along with symptoms of fatigue and weight gain.

 Because the lack of enough daylight during wintertime is related to SAD, it's less often found in countries where there's plenty of sunshine year-round.

-People with SAD have many of the normal warning signs of depression, including:
+People with SAD typically sleep much more than usual and crave carbohydrates.
+They also have many of the normal warning signs of depression, including:

 - Less energy